mrinal1404/hand-gesture-recognition/README.md

 for method 2. make sure to implement it on google colab

-for method 3 the dataset used can be found here- https://www.kaggle.com/datasets/risangbaskoro/wlasl-processed
+for method 3 and method 4 the dataset used can be found here- https://www.kaggle.com/datasets/risangbaskoro/wlasl-processed

-for method 4 the dataset is uploaded